feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the gathered information into 3 concise and clear bullet points."
+#> [1] "Summarize the researched information into 3 concise bullet points highlighting the main aspects of Algeria's economy."
 #>
 #> [[2]]$response
-#> [1] "- Algeria's economy in 2024 experiences moderate GDP growth of approximately 3%, largely fueled by its hydrocarbon sector.  \n- Major industries encompass oil and gas, agriculture, and manufacturing, with hydrocarbons dominating exports and national revenue.  \n- The country faces ongoing challenges such as reliance on energy exports, high unemployment, and the need for economic diversification."
+#> [1] "- Algeria's GDP growth is moderately recovering at 2-3% annually, with inflation steady around 5-7%.  \n- High unemployment persists at approximately 11-12%, particularly affecting the youth population.  \n- The economy is predominantly dependent on hydrocarbons, which account for about 95% of exports and 60% of government revenue, while agriculture and manufacturing remain minor sectors."
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE